sisalik/automate/README.md

 Usage
 ========
 Install the dependencies and run automate.pyw.
-Hold down the caps lock key and start typing a command -- try out some of the ones mentioned below.
-Release caps lock to execute.
+Hold down the Caps Lock key and start typing a command -- try out some of the ones mentioned below.
+Release Caps Lock to execute.
 Use the `Exit` command or right click on the system tray icon to stop the program.

 Automatic shortcut discovery
 --------